 These rose and green hydrangeas are perfect for the holidays.
 I am hoping to use a lot of them this holiday season.

-These peach hydrangeas are dyed but I love how they spruced up our family room.
+These peach/coral hydrangeas are dyed but I love how they spruced up our family room.
 I put them in ball jars in an old wooden box.
 Aren’t they fabulous?

-This brings me back to the blue hydrangeas I arranged this morning.
-I found this French Champagne Bottle Crate from my friend Debra Hall at Debra Hall Lifestyle.
+I arranged these blue hydrangeas using a French Champagne Bottle Crate from my friend Debra Hall at Debra Hall Lifestyle.
 She has the coolest vintage items for sale.
-In fact, she was kind enough to invite me to join her to shop in Round Top for a few days last week.
 I love how it looks with these hydrangeas!

 I was just unboxing my hydrangeas and saw this crate sitting on my kitchen floor.
 I knew it would be perfect for this bok of hydrangeas.
 I love this!

 By now, you are probably wondering where I buy all of my hydrangeas.
-I get all of my hydrangeas from one place and it is Flowers by GallonEI.
-They are farmers in South America who sell wholesale and ship directly to anyone.
-And their two day FedEx shipping is free!
+I get my hydrangeas from the grocery store, flower market, and an online place called Dollar Hydrangea.
+Dollar Hydrangea ships their hydrangea flowers directly from South America.
 Their prices are better than any most hydrangeas you find at the grocery store and they are so incredibly fresh.
-You need to visit their website if you want to buy hydrangeas.
-Fresh hydrangeas in our home year-round are the best!
-You can have them too.

 Pin the image below to your Floral or Flower Arranging boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!